|Weight||94kg (14st 11lb)|

 It emphasised his scoring knack.
 Croydon-born Elliot touched down in his second match for England U18 in the 33-16 win over France at Newbury in February 2010 and enhanced the impression that he has created since stepping up from England U16.
 It signposted a vivid route to success with the U20 side, for which he scored eight tries in nine matches in 2010-11.
 Elliot went on to play in ten of England’s 11 games at that level, including the 2012 Six Nations opener when Scotland were beaten 59-3 at Firhill.

-His Saxons debut was against Ireland Wolfhounds in Galway last January and he also played against Scotland A at Kingston Park, Newcastle in early February.
+His Saxons debut was against Ireland Wolfhounds in Galway last January and he also played against Scotland A at Kingston Park, Newcastle the following month before featuring against the Wolfhounds again in January 2014.

-He studied for A levels in maths, geography and PE at Whitgift School, is a member of London Wasps Academy and has captained the club’s A team.
+He studied for A levels in maths, geography and PE at Whitgift School, has been a member of London Wasps Academy and has captained the club’s A team.
 Elliot made his senior debut against Leinster at Donnybrook, Dublin in a 2010-11 warm-up match.

 Elliot’s second appearance for England U20 against Italy in February 2011 brought an eye-catching four tries, three of them in the first half hour.
 His debut at that level had been in the starting line-up against Wales six days earlier.
 He went on to land a hat-trick of tries against Scotland at Newbury the following month, having launched it with a spectacular low catch on the full and plunge over the line from George Ford’s pinpoint kick.